Types of Support

 All eligible companies that have submitted a completed grant application will be invited to present to the Review Team.

-The Academic Start-up Assistance Program (ASAP) is available to academic institution-sponsored commercial, forprofit, early-stage, technology companies.
-This program provides up to $15,000 in a 12-month period and $25,000 (cumulative during its lifetime) per company to develop technology and further research efforts.
-The company must be sponsored by an academic institution.
+The Academic Start-up Assistance Program (ASAP) is available to for-profit companies that are advancing academic technologies and/or intellectual property.
+This program provides up to $25,000 in cumulative funding per company to develop technology and further research efforts.
+The company’s application must be submitted by an academic institution, including a letter of support from the academic institution.

 These grants are intended for South Carolina-based, for-profit, technology companies that are progressing well in early-stage development.
 A company may request a one-time award of up to $50,000.